Adrilaw/ELIANA-Remote-Access-Trojan/README.md

 ⚙️ ELIANA-RAT Setup

-# Open the PowerShell file that was uploaded (ELIANA.ps1).
+# Open the ELIANA_RAT.PY .

-# Inside the script, you will see those fields you need to change it to your telegram id and bot api key:
+# Inside the script, you will see those fields you need to change them to your telegram user id and bot api key:

 TELEGRAM_TOKEN = "Bot API Key"
 TELEGRAM_CHAT_ID = "User ID"